 |Control View||Content View|

 The controls that implement the Edit control type will always have zero scroll bars in the control view of the UI Automation tree because it is a single-line control.
 The single line of text may wrap in some layout scenarios.
-The Edit control type is only meant for small amounts of text.
+The Edit control type is best suited for holding small amounts of editable or selectable text.

 |UI Automation Property||Value||Notes|

-The following table lists the UI Automation control patterns required to be supported by edit controls.
-For more information on control patterns, see UI Automation Control Patterns Overview.
+The following table lists the control patterns required to be supported by all edit controls.
+For more information about control patterns, see UI Automation Control Patterns Overview.

 |IValueProvider||Depends||All edit controls that take a string must expose the Value pattern.|

-The following table lists the UI Automation events that edit controls are required to support.
-For more information on events, see UI Automation Events Overview.
+The following table lists the UI Automation events required to be supported by all edit controls.
+For more information about events, see UI Automation Events Overview.